 The amazing thing about this sport is that truly anyone who uses a power wheelchair in their everyday life and is 13 years of age or older can play!
-Regardless of what disability you have, whether you are young or old, male or female, if you want to play, you can.
+Regardless of disability, age, gender, everyone is welcome and if you want to play, you can.

 How much does it cost to register?

 The registration fee is $40 for the 2018-2019 season.
 The fee includes the regular season and playoffs, as well as a jersey.
 We also have an awards banquet once the season ends, although tickets are sold for this at an additional cost.

 What do I need to play powerhockey?